suryavengadesan/lc/lc.md

 ## Kadane's Algo - Dynamic Programming (Optimal)

-Keep track of maxSum and currSum, initializating max to negative infinity and curr to 0.
-Iterate over values and add them to currSum.
-Reset currSum to 0, when currSum becomes negative.
+Intialize the DP problem, with the first value.
+The state variable is the cumalitive sum of the array, which gets updated as the max of the sum so far or the current value.
+Also keep track of the max cumalitive sum which is returned.

 Space: O(1)
 Time: O(N)

 ```
 def maxSubArray(self, nums: List[int]) -> int:
-    maxSum = -inf
+    import math
-    currSum = 0
+    currSum = nums[0]
+    maxSum = nums[0]
-    for right in range(len(nums)):
+    for i in range(1, len(nums)):
-        currSum += nums[right]
+        currSum = max(nums[i], currSum + nums[i])
         maxSum = max(maxSum, currSum)
-        if currSum < 0:
-            currSum = 0

     return maxSum
 ```